bjzhang/open_log/log2016linaro.markdown

 Add gpio test framework

 These series of patches try to add support for testing of gpio subsystem based on the proposal from Linus Walleij.
-The first two version is here[1][2][3].
+The first three version is here[1][2][3].

 The basic idea is implement a virtual gpio device(gpio-mockup) base on gpiolib.
-Tester could test the gpiolib by manipulating gpio-mockup device through sysfs or char device and check the result from debugfs.
+Tester could test the gpiolib by manipulating gpio-mockup device through chardev(default) or sysfs and check the result from debugfs.
 Reference the following figure:

-   sysfs/char device  debugfs
+   sysfs/chardev      debugfs
      |                   |
   gpiolib----------------/
      |
  gpio-mockup

-Currently, this test script will use chardev interface by default.

 In order to avoid conflict with other gpio exist in the system, only dynamic allocation is tested by default.
 User could pass -f to